wazo-platform/wazo-auth/README.md

 Adding a new database migration
 -------------------------------

-To add a new migration script for the database use the following command:
+To add a new migration script for the database use the following command from the root of the project:

+   % ./alembic_revision.sh "<description of the revision>"

+To add a new ACL migration script use the following command from the root of the project:

-   % alembic -c alembic.ini revision -m "<description of the revision>"
+   % ./alembic_revision.sh -a "<description of the revision>"